bbartling/pybog/README.md

 Make sure tests pass:
 > pytest

-Make Git PR and if it is a mega make over beyond submitting [examples](https://github.com/bbartling/pybog/tree/develop/examples) Python files give me a heads up prior please.
+PRs welcome for [examples](https://github.com/bbartling/pybog/tree/develop/examples) and beyond.
+If mega overhauls are in a PR please give me a heads up prior.

 </details>